-Created by UWBG in English at 0.7 km of Broadmoor, Washington (United States) about 1 year ago
+Created by UWBG in English at 0.7 km of Broadmoor, Washington (United States) over 3 years ago

 The voices on this walk were selected from the University of Washington Botanic Gardens Oral History Project.
 We have geo-located some of the narrator's stories into ten "stops" through the Washington Park Arboretum and the Center for Urban Hortic...